JoKaBus/incomplete-bessel/README.md

 <img align="right" src="https://avatars.githubusercontent.com/u/177750891?v=4" width="110">

 [![DOI](https://img.shields.io/badge/DOI-10.48550%2FarXiv.2412.16317-blue.svg)](https://doi.org/10.48550/arXiv.2509.26274)
-# Incomplete Bessel Function on top of EpsteinLib
+# Implementation of the Incomplete Bessel Function in EpsteinLib

 This is a fork of [EpsteinLib](https://github.com/epsteinlib/epsteinlib) that includes an implementation of the incomplete Bessel function with the algorithm introduced in [1].